Guts/qgis-deployment-cli/docs/jobs/qgis_installation_finder.md

 # QGIS installation finder

-Use this job to find installed QGIS version to auto definition QDT environnement variable `QDT_QGIS_EXE_PATH` needed for shortcut creation
+Use this job to find installed QGIS version for automatic definition of QDT environnement variable `QDT_QGIS_EXE_PATH` needed for shortcut creation

 ----